Loubrains/FuzzyMatcher/README.md

 - Separate logic from UI.
 - Unit tests.
 - Maybe an auto mode? i.e. auto-match and categorize for each category in the list, for a pre-defined threshold.

-### For the lols:

-- Play CODEX installer 8-bit music
-- Closing the program reopens it again
-- Donation popup box